How can something less than five millimeters in size (about the size of a sesame seed) potentially create problems?

 We're still learning about the impacts of microbeads.
 Since they are so small, they can pass through filters during the treatment process and end up in the oceans, where aquatic life or marine birds could eat them and introduce them into the food chain.

 The Australian government reports that microbeads can absorb and transfer toxins up the food chain.

 What is being done about microbeads?

-The Microbead Free Waters Act, which was signed in 2015, will begin phasing out microbeads production beginning in July, which will help reduce the amount of microbeads being introduced into the waterways.
+The Microbead-Free Waters Act, which was signed in 2015, will begin phasing out microbead production beginning in July, which will help reduce the number of microbeads being introduced into the waterways.

 What can you do?

 If you'd like to determine which products contain microbeads, please check here.

 Photo courtesy: KYTan/Shutterstock.com